Pseudospectrum and (in)stability of black hole total transmission modes: Conclusions and discussion

 \section{Conclusions and discussion}

-In this work, we present the first study of the spectrum (in)stability of total transmission modes (TTMs) using pseudospectra and eigenvalue condition numbers.
-Motivated by the recent realization that TTMs can be selectively excited by tailored, time-dependent initial data to produce total absorption in black-hole scattering~\cite{Tuncer:2025dnp}, we addressed a basic but largely unexplored question: how robust are TTMs as eigenvalues of a non-Hermitian evolution operator?
+In this work, we present the first study of the spectrum (in)stability of TTMs using pseudospectra and eigenvalue condition numbers.
+Motivated by the recent realization that TTMs can be selectively excited by tailored, initial data to produce total absorption in black-hole scattering~\cite{Tuncer:2025dnp}, we addressed a basic but largely unexplored question: How robust are TTMs as eigenvalues of a non-Hermitian evolution operator?

 Our analysis focuses on linear perturbations of $d$-dimensional Tangherlini black holes.
 By adopting Eddington-Finkelstein coordinates, we recast the TTM problem into the generalized eigenvalue problem Eq. (\ref{genEigen}).
 This formulation allows a direct pseudospectral analysis after Chebyshev-Lobatto discretization.
 The energy inner product and associated norm are used to compute the pseudospectrum and the eigenvalue condition number.